Skip to main content

 Email: dwood@oac.ok.gov

-Doug joined the Oklahoma Aeronautics Commission staff in January of 2022 and brings 26 years of law enforcement experience, with 17 years as a first line supervisor responsible for training, supervisory, management and administrative tasks, including project development and leadership for the small Unmanned Aircraft Systems (sUAS) Program at the Riley County (KS) Police Department.
-He served 23 years in the U. S. Navy (Reserve) retiring as a First Class Master-at-Arms.
-His career included increasing levels of responsibility for training, supervisory, administrative, mentoring, and technical expertise as a first-line supervisor and Leading Petty Officer primarily in the area of Firearms Training and Anti-Terrorism / Force Protection Physical Security Procedures.
+Doug joined the Oklahoma Department in January of 2022, bringing 26 years of law enforcement experience, including 17 years as a first-line supervisor, with responsibilities for training, supervisory, management and administrative tasks.
+This included project development and leadership for the first small Unmanned Aircraft Systems (sUAS) Program at the Riley County (KS) Police Department.

 Michelle Bouziden